Roman dictator: Traditional dictatorship

 The reasons for which someone might be appointed dictator were varied.
-The purpose of the dictatorship was not to create some kind of unaccountable or extralegal government, but rather to move Rome back to the status quo before some threat emerged.
+The purpose of the dictatorship was to return Rome to the status quo before some threat emerged.
 The dictatorship existed "to eliminate whatever had arisen that was out of bounds and then eliminate themselves so that normal operation of the ordinary government" could resume.

 Origin

 The abolition of the Roman monarchy c.
 509 BC, according to tradition, devolved the royal powers onto two annually elected consuls.
 The creation of the dictatorship is part of this tradition, which is somewhat confused.
 Its original title was magister populi, "master of the infantry".
 His lieutenant was the magister equitum, "master of the horse".
 The dictator may have also been called the praetor maximus, as mentioned by Livy, referring to an old law requiring the praetor maximus to put a nail into the wall of a temple on the ides of September.

 It is not certain who the first dictator was or in what year he was appointed.
-In one account, the first dictator was Titus Larcius in 501 BC.
-An alternative tradition mentioned by Livy is that the first dictator was Manius Valerius Maximus, although Livy thought this improbable, as he had not previously been consul and, had a Valerius been desired, Manius' brother, Marcus, who was consul in 505 BC, could have been chosen instead.
+Livy gives two versions: in one, the first dictator was Titus Larcius in 501 BC.
+His other version states that the first dictator was Manius Valerius Maximus, although Livy thought this improbable, as he had not previously been consul and, had a Valerius been desired, Manius' father, Marcus, who was consul in 505 BC, could have been chosen instead.
 However, few modern scholars put much faith in these traditional accounts: by the time Roman history started being written down, the dictatorship as a military commander had already lapsed out of living memory.

 The dictatorship seems to have been conceived as a way to bypass normal Roman politics and create a short-term magistrate with special powers, serving to defend the Republic in war, or otherwise to cow internal civil unrest, especially if such unrest imperilled the conduct of war.
 There are broadly two views on the dictatorship's origin: that it descends from the Latins, or that it was a uniquely Roman institution.